AI-Hypercomputer/jetstream-pytorch/README.md

 ## Send one request

-Jetstream-pytorch uses gPRC for handling requests, the script below demonstrates how to send gRPC in Python.
+Jetstream-pytorch uses gRPC for handling requests, the script below demonstrates how to send gRPC in Python.
 You can also use other gPRC clients.

 ```python